Horse hoof: The hoof mechanism

 Bare hooves imprints on the snow.
 Left, a front print, right, a hind print; note the different shape and contact area with the ground.

 The horse hoof is not a rigid structure, but fairly elastic and flexible.
-When loaded, the hoof physiologically changes its shape.
+When loaded, the hoof morphologically changes its shape.
 In part, this is a result of solar concavity, which has a variable depth in the region of 1–1.5 cm.
 In part, it is a result of the arched shape of the lateral lower profile of the walls and sole, so that when an unloaded hoof touches a firm ground surface, there is only contact at the toe and heels (active contact).
 A loaded hoof has a much greater area of ground contact (passive contact), covering the lower wall edge, most of the sole, bars, and frog.
 Active contact areas can be seen as slightly protruding spots in the walls and in the sole.

 The shape changes in a loaded hoof are complex.
 The palmar/plantar arch flattens, the solar concavity decreases in depth, and the heels spread.
-The hoof diameter increases to a 'dilated' configuration and P3 drops marginally into the hoof capsule.
+The hoof diameter increases to a 'dilated' configuration, and P3 drops marginally into the hoof capsule.
 There is some recent evidence that a depression takes place in this phase, with blood pooling ('diastolic phase') mainly into the wall corium.
-When unloaded, the hoof restores its 'contracted' configuration, the pressure rises and the blood is squeezed out ('systolic phase').
+When unloaded, the hoof restores its 'contracted' configuration, the pressure rises, and the blood is squeezed out ('systolic phase').
 There is a secondary pumping action with the flexion of the foot as it is raised.

 The hoof mechanism ensures effective blood circulation into the hoof, and it aids general circulation.

 Time-related changes of the hoof

-Hooves are a plastic structure and their time-related, very complex changes can be considered in the short term (days/weeks) and over the horse's lifespan.
+Hooves are a plastic structure, and their time-related, very complex changes can be considered in the short term (days/weeks) and over the horse's lifespan.